 Other Oriental Medicine

 Many of the other oriental medicine modalities are physical and may be more hands-on.
-Cupping, gua sha, and tuina are some of the additional techniques that may be used to help your body feel better.
-Often these treatments leave patients feeling relaxed and renewed.
+Cupping, gua sha, and tuina are some of the additional techniques that may be used to Enhance the effects of acupuncture.

 This time the pursuit was Chinese medicine where I graduated with a Master of Science in Acupuncture and Oriental Medicine.
 During the first two years of this education I observed and assisted my professors with their treatments.
 The following two years I was treating in various settings including a hospital rotation, a private clinic, and the clinic and herbal pharmacy within my school.
 The next step was to become a nationally recognized Diplomate of Oriental Medicine.
 After the completion of multiple national board exams, the final step was to become licensed by the MN Board of Medical Practice.